ajmcmiddlin/appetite-for-dysfunction/README.md

 Melbourne](http://www.composeconference.org/) in 2018.
 It's tagged as
 [compose](https://github.com/qfpl/appetite-for-dysfunction/tree/compose).

-An earlier version was given at BFPG.
-This is considered a rough drat, but may be found at tag [bfpg](https://github.com/qfpl/appetite-for-dysfunction/tree/bfpg).
+An earlier version was given at [BFPG](https://www.meetup.com/Brisbane-Functional-Programming-Group).
+This is considered a rough draft, but may be found at tag [bfpg](https://github.com/qfpl/appetite-for-dysfunction/tree/bfpg).

 ## Building